-The Board of Directors has appointed, under its supervision, Indépendance et Expansion AM S.A. as the management company responsible for the Fund's portfolio management, administration and marketing activities.
+The Board of Directors has appointed, under its supervision, Indépendance AM S.A.S.
+(FR) as a management company responsible for the Fund's portfolio management, administration and marketing activities.

-The Management Company was incorporated as a limited liability company on 23 July 1990 and its articles of association were published in the Mémorial on 3 October 1990 and updated most recently on 29 September 2021.
-The Management Company changed its legal form to a public limited company (société anonyme) on 29 September 2021 and its articles of association were amended accordingly.
-Registered with the Luxembourg Trade and Companies Register under number B 34 354, its corporate purpose covers the activities of a management company authorised under Chapter 15 of the 2010 Law.
-As at 29 September 2021, its subscribed share capital was 150,000 Euros fully paid-up.
-As at the date of this Prospectus, the Management Company had not been appointed as the management company for other undertakings for collective investment.
+The Management Company was incorporated as a simplified joint stock company on 30 December 2022 and its articles of association are registered with the Paris Trade and Companies Register under number 948 535 323.
+As at 30 December 2022, its share capital was €330,000.
+As at the date of this Prospectus, the Management Company had not been appointed as the management company for other undertakings for collective investment in transferable securities.